Ghana: 'Let Your Honesty, Benevolence Reflect Presidential Ambition'

 She expressed optimism that the MP, who had declared his intention to contest the New Patriotic Party (NPP) flag bearer position would be a formidable force.

-"As a honest and benevolent person, we hope they will come to bear in your campaign so as to build trust, confidence, hopes and aspirations of the youth," she stressed.
+"As an honest and benevolent person, we hope they will come to bear in your campaign so as to build trust, confidence, hopes and aspirations of the youth," she stressed.

 Nana Brayie gave the advice when Mr Agyapong called on the Sunyani Traditional Council to announce his participation as the principal speaker of 'Guidance Conference' in Sunyani.